CST1229/tw-packaged-assets-renamer/README.md

 # TurboWarp Packaged Assets Renamer

-Renames asset files in a packaged TurboWarp project to match their sprite and costumes/sound names, as well as any folders made using the Sprite folders addon, and also updates the project.json file to point to the new paths.
+Renames asset files in a packaged TurboWarp project to match their sprite and costumes/sound names, as well as any folders made using the Sprite folders addon, instead of their normal random-ish names.

 This may cause duplicate files to be created if 2 assets are identical, which could slightly increase the project's filesize.
+It might also not work well with other tools.

 ## Usage

-First, package your project and extract it; that folder will be where you run the script.
+First, package your project to a zip or Electron (or any other environment that has separate asset files) and extract it; that folder will be where you run the script.

 This script uses [Node.js](https://nodejs.org/), so install that first.